 1. Identify Your Customer

-Before drafting a buyer’s guide, you need to get clear who your target customers are.
-You must personalize your content, so it speaks or appeals directly to them.
+Before drafting a buyer’s guide, you must understand your target customers.
+Then, you must personalize your content so that it speaks or appeals directly to them.

 To achieve this, you must first have your buyer personas.

-Hootsuite defines buyer personas (sometimes called audience/marketing personas or customer avatars) as “a model that describes your typical or target customer, based on detailed audience research.”
+Hootsuite defines buyer personas (audience/marketing personas or customer avatars) as “a model that describes your typical or target customer, based on detailed audience research.”

 In building your buyer personas, you can dig through: